Building Global Entrepreneurs

-What happens in Chico has the potential to reach around the world.
+What happens in has the potential to reach around the world.
 Just ask accounting professor Curt DeBerg.
 He helps high school students in Bahrain, Burundi, Canada, China, Ireland, Pakistan, Russia, Senegal, South Korea, the United Arab Emirates, Ukraine, and Zambia, among others, serve their communities—and the world—by starting businesses.
 The students work through Students for the Advancement of Global Entrepreneurship.

 In late July, teams of high school students representing eight countries gathered in San Francisco for the 2012 SAGE World Cup Entrepreneurship Tournament.
 The 150 students presented business ideas designed to change the world—vying for the top spot and $9,000 in cash prizes.

 “Instead of competing on speed, strength, or endurance, we provide teens with a chance to compete based on the creativity and impact of their socially responsible businesses,” said DeBerg, SAGE executive director.
 Prize money was awarded to the top teams, and special awards were presented to teams that created business ventures that best addressed the United Nations’ Millennium Development Goals.

 Each team had, over the past year, developed either a socially responsible business or a social enterprise business.
 According to SAGE’s definition, a socially responsible business is designed to make a profit; a social enterprise business is to address a social problem by using earned revenue.
 Each team presented their business at a SAGE national competition—and won a spot at the World Cup.
 Local sponsors include PG&E, Umpqua Bank, Deloitte, Enterprise Rent-A-Car, Sierra Health Foundation, and the Ken Grossman family.